 A growing number of transgender women, who were born male, have begun participating in–and dominating–competitive women’s sports.
 Concerned that transgender participation disadvantages biologically female athletes, Reps.
-Tulsi Gabbard (D-HI) and Markwayne Mullin (R-Okla.) recently introduced the “Protect Women’s Sports Act.”
+Tulsi Gabbard (D-HI) and Markwayne Mullin (R-OK) recently introduced the “Protect Women’s Sports Act.”
 The legislation defines “sex”, for purposes of athletics, as biological sex at birth—not gender identity.

 In a statement, Gabbard explained that she felt compelled to act because some athletic associations are weakening Title IX, “creating uncertainty, undue hardship and lost opportunities for female athletes.”
 Gabbard said her legislation “protects Title IX’s original intent which was based on the general biological distinction between men and women athletes based on sex.”